pronist/pronist/REPOSITORY.md

 ## Tistory

-Tistory is a **Blog service** such as github page in Korea.
+Tistory is a serivce for blogging.
 Projects are related to it.
 These contain Framework, API, Web & Desktop Application, and Theme.

 ### Tidory Framework